LeafCutterLabs/mx650mods/README.md

 ![](media/brakeB.jpg)
 ![](media/brakeC.jpg)
 <br>
 This is a 2 piece brake adapter for pitbike brakes + 190mm rotor.
 2 complete sets are ~$30 from sendcutsend.
+Have to get the 3x 7mm holes on bracket A tapped to M8.
 You will also need 5x 8mm hex bolt ~10mm in length to assemble.
 <br>
 <a href="https://www.amazon.com/dp/B0BG6VCX59" title="rotor">Compatable rotor</a>
 <br>